ogrisel/bbuzz-semantic-hackathon/corpus-refiner/README.md

-= Commands via CLI
+# Commands via CLI

-* For each sentence, the CLI iteratively show each proposal to human validation.
-Commands are :
+TODO: For each sentence, the CLI iteratively show each proposal to human validation.
+Commands are:

-* Validate a proposal : space
+* Validate a proposal : space or v
 * Discard a proposal : d
-* Change a proposal : c
+* Update a proposal : u

-= Notes on specification

-data structure :
-id | sentence with open nlp markers

-Each sentence have an unique ID.